Your guide to learning to drive in Croydon

 1. Compare reviews

-See what other learner drivers have said about Croydon’s schools on sites like Trustpilot and Driving School Reviews.
+See what other learner drivers have said about Croydon’s schools on sites.
 Lots of driving schools in Croydon only show their best reviews on their website.
 Your best bet is to look at a range of review sites to get an objective viewpoint.

 2. Beware of terms and conditions